 All Energy scheduled from non-resource-specific forward supply contracts under Section 33.30.8.2 must have a submitted E-Tag within three hours following publication of the Day-Ahead Market results.
 The CAISO will publish an EDAM Entity Balancing Authority Area’s quantity of import Supply that does not have a Day-Ahead E-Tag for situational awareness.
 An EDAM Entity Scheduling Coordinator will have until 5 hours before the start of the Operating Hour to submit E-Tags and/or replace the capacity with other firm schedules or physical resources for schedules that lack a valid Day-Ahead E-Tag within the timeframe.
 If the EDAM Entity Scheduling Coordinator does not E-Tag the outstanding import schedules, including import EDAM Transfers, and fails to resupply by submitting additional incremental Energy Bids from internal supply EDAM Resources above the resource’s Day-Ahead Schedule not encumbered by Day-Ahead capacity awards to cover the E-Tag insufficiency prior to the deadline, the CAISO will remove the EDAM Entity Balancing Authority Area from the group of Balancing Authority Areas that comprise the EDAM Upward Pool in accordance with Section 33.31.1.4.

-33.30.8.4 Non-Deliverability Risk

-If there is observed and empirical evidence of a non-deliverability risk of intertie schedules or risk of non-performance by Supply overall pursuant to Section 33.30 or Section 33.31, an EDAM Entity may introduce a confidence factor less than 100% for its Balancing Authority Area.
-If there is evidence to support a non-delivery risk with cleared Economic Bids on interties for the CAISO Balancing Authority Area, the Bid-in Supply amount can be reduced by a confidence factor representing the risk of non-delivery.
-Once the upper-bound limit of the net EDAM Transfer export constraint is derived according to Section 33.31.3, the CAISO or the EDAM Entity may further reduce the limit for its Balancing Authority Area by an additional margin that reflects an amount of non-exportable capacity held back in anticipation of needing to respond to reliability conditions as may be permitted under applicable rules, including the CAISO Tariff.

-33.30.9 Base Schedules
+33.30.9 Base Schedules Replaced by Day-Ahead Schedules

-An EDAM Entity Scheduling Coordinator that also represents an EIM Entity will not submit EIM Base Schedules and the CAISO will not provide an EIM Base Load Schedule for the EIM Entity Balancing Authority Area.
+An EDAM Entity Scheduling Coordinator will not submit EIM Base Schedules and the CAISO will not provide an EIM Base Load Schedule for the EIM Entity Balancing Authority Area it represents in the Real-Time Market.
 Instead, the Day-Ahead Schedules for the EDAM Entity Balancing Authority Area will be used for the EIM Entity Balancing Authority Area in the Real-Time Market rather than submitted EIM Base Schedules and an EIM Base Load Schedule provided by the CAISO.
 EDAM Transfer schedules of Energy between Balancing Authority Areas in the EDAM Area will persist in the Real-Time Market with the corresponding Balancing Authority Areas in the EIM Area.
 EDAM Transfers of Energy will not be optimized in the Real-Time Market, but they will have equal scheduling priority with Demand.
 Day-Ahead import and export schedules at EDAM External Interties with Balancing Authority Areas in the EIM Area will also persist in the Real-Time Market and, if the import/export schedule is with another EIM Entity Balancing Authority Area, the Day-Ahead Schedule will be mirrored at the corresponding EIM Mirror System Resources for the Balancing Authority Areas in the Real-Time Market.
 Day-Ahead import and export schedules at EDAM External Interties will also not be optimized in the Real-Time Market, but they will have equal scheduling priority with Demand.

+33.30.10 Information Available for Bidding by Gas-Fired Resources

+The CAISO will publish advisory Day-Ahead Market results two days prior to the Trading Day in accordance with Section 6.5.2.2.3 to help inform gas procurement decisions by EDAM Resource Scheduling Coordinators that submit Bids from gas-fired EDAM Resource Facilities.
+An EDAM Resource Scheduling Coordinator must request this information before 05:00 a.m. of the Day-Ahead Market.

 33.31 Extended Day-Ahead Market Requirements